AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 To install WSL, you will first need to use the Command Prompt.
 Type `cmd` in the Windows search box to bring up the Command Prompt, then click the option in the right panel to "Run as administrator".
-(Note that all of the screenshots below were taken with Windows 10; if you have Windows 11, you may see some slight differences, but the steps should be the same)
+(Note that all of the screenshots below were taken with Windows 10; if you have Windows 11, you may see some slight differences, but the steps should be the same.)

 <img src="screenshots/windows/launch_cmd.png" alt="Launching the Command Prompt as administrator" width="500">